AmberMichaelis/AmberMichaelis/README.md

 - ❓ In the top 5% of 2.2M people who took the LinkedIn JavaScript assessment

-- ⚡ Fun fact: I have a BS in Engineering, CompTIA Security+ CE, and Google Cybersecurity Professional Certificate
+- ⚡ BS in Engineering, CompTIA Security+ CE, and Google Cybersecurity Professional Certificate

-- 💕 Passion: BS Computer Science in progress, MS Artificial Intelligence coming soon
+- 💕 BS Computer Science in progress, MS Artificial Intelligence coming soon

 <br/>